Frequently Asked Questions

 Do Not Call / Do Not Disturb Registries

 El Salvador does not maintain a centralized Do Not Call registry.
-However, businesses should:
+Businesses must:

 Time Zone Sensitivity